GuyRayOv/Stocks/README.md

 The project implements all major stages of a **deep learning pipeline of time series**, including:

 1. **Data preparation** – Download a TKL from YF + Exhogen indexes.
 Format as a table with some some 300 TS features
-2. **Feature selection** – Using ML/XGB model to select best 20 features for each stock.
+2. **Feature recomandation** – Using ML/XGB to recommand best 20 features for each stock.
 Saving final table to a csv
-3. **Select best NN model** – Testing LSTM, GRU, CNN and Mix-combinations of the three model agains the csv file
+3. **Select best NN and X_features** – Testing LSTM, GRU, CNN and Mix-combinations agains combination of X_features from the csv file
-4. **Select best features for the NN** - Each MM is tested for 1) all features selected by XGB 2) Exhogen only features 3) TKL only data
-5. **Future prediction** – Using best MM and X_features to predict the next few days of the TKL
+4. **Future prediction** – Using best MM and X_features to predict the next few days of the TKL

 ---